capprogram/2017bootcamp-general/git-tutorial/04-exploring-history.md

 ```

 This is the same as what you would get if you leave out `HEAD` (try it).
-The real power of HEAD is as a starting point for counting backward in the history of commits.
+The real power of HEAD comes into play when we use it as a starting point for counting backward in the history of commits.
 For example, by adding `~1` (note the use of a tilde, not a minus sign), we can refer to the commit one before `HEAD`.

 ```
 $ git diff HEAD~1 mars.txt